Sexual & Mental Health After PTSD & TBI | Why We Must Talk

 TBI and Sexual Dysfunction: Neurological and Hormonal Factors

-TBI is another condition that can significantly affect sexual health, though it often receives less attention than the symptoms such as cognitive impairment or motor function loss.
+TBI is another condition that can significantly affect sexual health.
+It often receives less attention than symptoms such as cognitive impairment or motor function loss.
 TBI can cause physical changes in the brain that directly influence sexual function in both men and women.

 The Overlooked Nature of Sexual Dysfunction in Trauma Recovery

-Despite the clear connections between trauma (whether psychological or physical) and sexual dysfunction, this issue remains vastly underreported and undertreated.
-Many individuals struggling with PTSD or TBI may feel embarrassed or ashamed to discuss sexual concerns with their healthcare providers, fearing that it will detract from more immediate or obvious symptoms.
+Despite the clear connections between trauma and sexual dysfunction, this issue remains vastly underreported and undertreated.
+Many individuals struggling with PTSD or TBI may feel embarrassed or ashamed to discuss sexual concerns with their healthcare providers.
+They often fear that it will detract from more immediate or obvious symptoms.

-Moreover, healthcare providers may be hesitant to broach the topic of sexual health with patients, particularly in the context of trauma or injury.
+Moreover, healthcare providers may hesitate to broach the topic of sexual health with patients, particularly in the context of trauma or injury.
 This can create a cycle where individuals suffer in silence, and their sexual health needs remain unaddressed.

 Why Sexual Health Matters in PTSD & TBI Recovery